Published Nov 29, 2025 3 mins read

 The old regime still allows for popular deductions like Section 80C (Rs.
 1.5 lakh), Section 80D (health insurance premiums), and interest on home loans under Section 24(b).
 These deductions can significantly reduce taxable income.

-• Tax-free allowances:
+• Tax-exempt allowances:

 Components like house rent allowance (HRA) and leave travel allowance (LTA) remain exclusive to the old regime.